matwilso/matwilso.github.io/_posts/gpt-sim.md

 Sunlight passing through a magnifying glass, catching a pile of dry leaves on fire---a rising trail of smoke, a marshmallow cooking over the flame.
 A human stepping to the side when someone else is walking towards them, or getting mad if that someone gets too close and bumps into them.

-Or any number of other hard-to-model interactions, which we have trouble writing computer programs for, but for which we have---or could collect---a lot of data.
+Or any number of other hard-to-model interactions which we have trouble writing computer programs for, but for which we have---or could collect---a lot of data.

 Data-driven simulation definitely seems the way to go, as opposed to hand-designed.
 We can unify all compartmentalized, special-case simulation modes (rigid-body, fluids, optics, agents, etc.) into a single useful tool for robot learning, engineering, scientific discovery.
 Something that works well enough across the entire range of tasks we care about.